Browse articles

 Where this fits next

 You can price work and reuse that pricing across projects.
-Next in the firm's money flow: turning that planned revenue into actual bills — milestones that plan revenue.
+Next in the firm's money flow: turning that planned revenue into actual bills, with milestones that plan revenue.